jkeener/personal-goals/README.md

 ## Things I'll Do This Week:

-- [ ] If support emails me back...fix the site.
+- [x] If support emails me back...fix the site.
-- [ ] If they don't email them again.
+- [x] If they don't email them again.
 - [ ] Clean bar top.
-- [ ] Research printmaking place in Denver.
+- [x] Research printmaking place in Denver.
 - [ ] Brainstorm simple webdev projects.
 - [ ] Wipe down counters.
-- [ ] If I can't, e-mail support.
-- [ ] Tactics every day.
-0/5
 - [ ] Lift 3 times.
-0/3
+1/3
 - [ ] Go to the gym 5 times.
-0/5
+2/5

 ### Things I'll Do This Month: December 2016